-Production Spotlight: Tanem Davidson + The Microsoft Brand via WPC April 6, 2016
+Production Spotlight: Animating with the Microsoft Brand April 05, 2016

-While all of our animation videos are a collaborative effort, often engaging everyone on our team, Tanem played an especially integral role in our most recent video for Microsoft’s World Wide Public Sector (WWPC) Team.
+While all of our animation videos are a collaborative effort, one of our incredible animators, Tanem Davidson, played an especially integral role in our most recent video for Microsoft's World Wide Public Sector (WWPC) Team.

 The WWPC Team had been fielding a lot of feedback from Partners who'd attended the WPC event in the past.
 They were saying things like, "The conference is huge!
 It's amazing!
 But it's so much, I don't feel like I can possibly get around to everything by myself."
 So, they set out to create incentives for Partners who wanted to bring their entire team along.